Learning how to upload fonts to Cricut is very simple!

 I found a font I like called ‘Easy November’ shown in the screenshot below from dafont.com (my favorite place to get free fonts).

 Click to download and save the file to your computer.
-If you haven’t already, set up a folder especially for all your fonts!
+TIP: Set up a folder especially for all your fonts – once you start collecting, there will be no end!

-Find the file on your computer and open the TrueType font file.
+Find the file on your computer and open (double-click) the TrueType font file.
+This will open up to a view of the font.

 3. Install The Font

-Click to install the font onto your computer.
+Click the install button (at the top of the window that has just opened) to install the font onto your computer.

 In the screenshot below I decreased the letter spacing to -0.5 so that the letters were touching.
-Then I welded my letters together so that they are now one image and will cut as one big piece.
+Then I used Cricut weld to connect my letters together.

 In this case, if I was going to draw instead of cut then I would also need to weld my letters together.